 Large corporations are “complex adaptive systems…characterized by intricate hierarchal arrangements of boundaries and signals” (John Holland).

 As a learning technology futurist, I looked forward to discovering some of those signals and boundary shifts in the sessions and exhibits at DevLearn 2017, the eLearning Guild’s main conference on new developments in learning.
-In particular, I paid attention to keynote speaker Amy Webb’s admonition that “futurists practice how to distinguish between shiny objects and real trends.”
+In particular, I paid attention to keynote speaker Amy Webb’s warning that “futurists practice how to distinguish between shiny objects and real trends.”

 One of the best places to look for changing signals and boundaries in the corporate learning industry at DevLearn is in the exhibit hall.
 More than 140 exhibitors at the conference provided the usual lineup of LMSs and LCMSs (although the boundaries among learning platforms are converging), collections of familiar authoring tools, a myriad of translation and voiceover services, several cloud storage solutions, loads of course content providers for various industries, gaming and gamification galore, and many claims to being “the future of learning.”
-But I was on the lookout for something fresh, new and likely to be a trend in the near future.
+But I was on the lookout for something fresh, new and likely to be a trend shortly.

 Microlearning offerings have more than doubled

-In my pre-conference blog post I reviewed the many offerings for microlearning platforms, content, authoring tools, and services that would be presented at the show.
+In my pre-conference blog post, I reviewed the many offerings for microlearning platforms, content, authoring tools, and services that would be presented at the show.
 Microlearning is a relatively new development that was jumping out at me (and Float had a product on offer).
 Because I reviewed 20 companies with microlearning products or services in that pre-conference post, let’s move to the other trends and signals I found while at the conference

 Data, data, everywhere helps a bot to think

-In general, learning applications are collecting more data on each individual, including their demographics, activities, assessments, locations, communications, and clickstreams.
+In general, learning applications are collecting more data on each, including their demographics, activities, assessments, locations, communications, and clickstreams.
 This is reflected in the increased number of applications that use xAPI and learning record stores (LRSs) in addition to the various types of data that traditional learning management systems collect.

 An increased focus on data and data storage was also apparent in the number of learning analytics companies exhibiting at DevLearn 2017.
 Examples of vendors with data analytics offerings include HT2 Labs, Time to Know, Torch LMS, Watershed, Yet Analytics, and Zoola.